 Jain, 2015: This study found that among children who had an older sibling with ASD, MMR was not associated with autism.

 This study (like all the rest), does not account for the "healthy user bias", although it does mention it.
 That is, the parents of these children, who already have one child with ASD, and whose risk of ASD is higher a priori, refuse vaccination more often, fearing its consequences.
-(About 50% of the residents of the developed countries believe that there might be a connection between vaccines and autism).
-This study is analyzed in greater detail here.
+(About 50% of the residents of the developed countries believe that there might be a link between vaccines and autism).
+This study is analyzed in greater detail link here.

 Once again, I emphasize that in this and all the other studies, ‘unvaccinated’ refers only to those who have not received the MMR vaccine, but might have been vaccinated with other vaccines.

 The authors of these studies have conflicts of interest.
 Other MMR studies are analyzed in detail here and here.

 Let me also remind that Cochrane notes in its systematic review, that clinical and post-clinical MMR safety studies are largely inadequate.

 Controversies surrounding mercury in vaccines: autism denial as impediment to universal immunisation.

 In 2004, the CDC published the abovementioned study (DeStefano), which did not find a link between the MMR vaccine and autism.
 William Thompson, one of the authors, later admitted that he and his colleagues found that African Americans, who received the MMR vaccine before the age of 36 months, were at increased risk for autism, but they destroyed the evidence and did not publish this data.